verbb/vizy/docs/feature-tour/limitations.md

 ## Nested Fields

-Use a Vizy field when a block needs nested rich text or blocks.
+We recommend a Vizy field when a block needs nested rich text or blocks.
 The editor limits nesting depth; see [Nested Vizy](docs:feature-tour/nested-vizy).
-Matrix fields cannot be added to Block Type layouts.
-[Matrix in Blocks](docs:feature-tour/matrix-in-blocks) describes editing content on layouts that already contain one.
+Matrix fields are also supported on Block Type layouts, but add storage and processing overhead, particularly with drafts, multiple sites, and deep nesting.
+[Matrix in Blocks](docs:feature-tour/matrix-in-blocks) explains these tradeoffs and when to use it.